oppia/oppia-web-developer-docs/Troubleshooting.md

 Try running `$ python -m pip uninstall pip` followed by running `$ python -m scripts.install_third_party` (source: [SO thread](https://stackoverflow.com/questions/49964093/file-usr-bin-pip-line-9-in-module-from-pip-import-main-importerror-canno)).

-### System Limit for Number of File Watchers Reached
+### ENOSPC: System Limit for Number of File Watchers Reached

 If you get an error while running a local server which says something like this: